CPL Joseph Woodke

 During his year and a half long stay at Walter Reed Medical Center, Cpl Woodke underwent several surgeries for his legs and ear.

-Joseph says it’s hard to put into words how grateful he is for the support not just for himself but for all wounded Veterans.
+Joseph says it’s hard to put into words how grateful he is for the support not just for himself but for all injured Veterans.
 “Good people like HFOT’s donors and supporters are the reason why we were all willing to go to war.
 We wanted to defend them and this country,” he says.
-“Thank you for the help and I hope you keep supporting this great charity.”
+“Thank you for the help, and I hope you keep supporting this great charity.”